 - Dental floss

-- Never pour cooking grease down toilets or drains.
+- Cooking oils or grease.
 Pour it in a can for disposal in the trash.
+Find more information here.

-Take drugs to collection events or the permanent collection site (open 24/7) in the lobby of the Knoxville Police Dept. Safety Building, 800 Howard Baker Jr. Ave.
+- Medication.
+Whether over-the-counter or prescription, medications should never be flushed.
+Take drugs to collection events or the permanent collection site in the lobby of the Knoxville Police Dept. Safety Building, 800 Howard Baker Jr. Ave.

 The Spokane Department of Wastewater Management explains that what you flush down the toilet can often clog your pipes.